-If 95% of what we learn comes to us through our eyes and ears, imagine what it must be like to be deafblind.
+95% of what we learn comes from what we see and hear.
+Imagine what it must be like to be deafblind.

-The impact of the intervenor in the life of someone who is deafblind is immeasurable.
-At DeafBlind Ontario Services, an individualized, holistic and person-centered approach to Intervenor Services empowers each individual who is deafblind to achieve as much independence as possible.
+The impact of the intervenor in the life of someone with deafblindness is immeasurable.
+At DeafBlind Ontario Services, an individualized, holistic and person-centered approach to Intervenor Services empowers each individual with deafblindness to achieve as much independence as possible.

-Individuals who are deafblind have the capacity to build their life skills, gain independence and contribute to the greater community with the support of professionally trained intervenors who use the sense of touch to help them communicate.
+Individuals with deafblindness have the capacity to build their life skills, gain independence and contribute to the greater community with the support of professionally trained intervenors who use the sense of touch to help them communicate.

 Meet Christie, a funny and friendly young woman who enjoys volunteering in her community, spending time outdoors and her favorite activity, swimming!
 Diagnosed at a young age with Cornelia de Lange syndrome – a genetic disorder present from birth that causes low vision and hearing – Christie is deafblind.